-I invite you to stay in touch over the coming year.
-Please take advantage of the many electronic portals to departmental news and events, including our website (lsa.umich.edu/eeb), Facebook, Twitter (#UMichEEB), Instagram, EEBlog, YouTube channel, RSS newsfeed and enewsletter.
-If you are visiting Ann Arbor, please feel free to drop in and visit me at Kraus 2019.
+I invite you to stay in touch over the coming year using the many electronic portals to our departmental news and events, including our website (lsa.umich.edu/eeb) and other channels (see this page).
+If you are visiting Ann Arbor, feel free to drop in to see me at Kraus 2019.

-With my best wishes for a peaceful holiday season and a healthy and prosperous new year!
+With my best wishes for a peaceful holiday season and a happy and prosperous new year!

 Read the fall 2016 issue of Natural Selections online